coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 If you can’t boot your device, you won’t be able to enable [Developer Mode] to send the open command from the AP.
-If you have enabled CCD on the device before, Cr50 may be configured in a way that you can still open Cr50.
+If you have enabled CCD on the device before, GSC may be configured in a way that you can still open GSC.

 ### Option 1: Remove the battery

 If you can remove the battery, you can bypass the [Developer Mode] requirements.
-`ccd open` is allowed from the Cr50 console if the Chrome OS Firmware Management Parameters (`FWMP`) do not disable CCD and the battery is disconnected.
+`ccd open` is allowed from the GSC console if the Chrome OS Firmware Management Parameters (`FWMP`) do not disable CCD and the battery is disconnected.
 This is the most universal method and will work even if you haven’t enabled CCD before.

 1. Disconnect the battery

-1. Send `ccd open` from the Cr50 console.
+1. Send `ccd open` from the GSC console.

 ### Option 2: "OpenNoDevMode" and "OpenFromUSB" are set to Always

-If "OpenNoDevMode" and "OpenFromUSB" are set to Always, you will be able to open Cr50 from the Cr50 console without enabling [Developer Mode]:
+If "OpenNoDevMode" and "OpenFromUSB" are set to Always, you will be able to open GSC from the GSC console without enabling [Developer Mode]:

 ```
-cr50 > ccd open
+(gsc) > ccd open
 ```

 You will still need physical presence (i.e., press the power button) unless `testlab` mode is also enabled:

 ```
-cr50 > ccd testlab
+(gsc) > ccd testlab
        CCD test lab mode enabled
 ```